bahp/pyAMR/docs/_sources/index.rst.txt

    :align: right
    :alt: DataBlend

-The code of the project is on Github: https://github.com/bahp/datablend
+The code of the project is on Github: https://github.com/bahp/pyAMR

-The coverage: `Link <./_coverage/index.html>`_

 .. toctree::
    :maxdepth: 2